-As the gap between owning and renting has reached the widest gap in 15 years, the cost of home ownership has placed an increasingly heavy burden on American households, making housing affordability a pressing concern while keeping demand for rentals high.
+As the gap between owning and renting has reached the widest gap in 15 years, the cost of home ownership has placed an increasingly heavy burden on American households, making housing affordability a pressing concern while keeping demand for rentals high.a

 In fact, a recent study from Redfin found that there are only 4 major markets in the US where the cost of owning is cheaper than renting, Detroit, Cleveland, Houston & Philadelphia.